De Onlanden gets new weirs to prevent flooding

 Smart water management

 Two new weirs will be built on Hooiweg/Matsloot: the Vischlust weir (north) and the Rowolder weir (south).
-Under normal circumstances, these weirs are flat, allowing water to flow freely.
+Under normal circumstances, these weirs are weirs , allowing water to flow freely.
 During heavy rainfall, they are raised to temporarily retain water.
 The Doolhof weir will be fitted with a new valve and raised, along with the quays on either side.

-Map of the weirs on Hooiweg
+Map of the weirs Hooiweg

 Follow-up measures and attention to nature

 At the beginning of 2026, the quays in the De Onlanden water storage area will be raised.
 At the same time, we will take additional measures such as protecting homes.
 Nature conservation measures will also be implemented.
-For example, refuge mounds will be created for animals during high water levels and the area will be enriched with marshland, which will benefit species such as the bittern.
+For example, refuge islands will be created for animals during high water levels and the area will be enriched with marshland, which will benefit species such as the bittern.

 Martijn Bakker, team leader at Staatsbosbeheer, explains: “These interventions make nature more resilient and better able to withstand extreme weather conditions.
 The partners in the collaboration are now getting the most out of it for both water and nature.
 That is important, because we are working together on a larger, integrated task: water availability, water quality, and water safety.
 In De Onlanden, water and nature must form a single robust system."